Mazey assures independent inquiry and confirms budget under $50,000

-Mazey states that Vakalalabure’s suspensions has not yet been discussed or decided by the board.
+Mazey states that Vakalalabure’s suspension has not yet been discussed or decided by the board.

 An independent investigation is set to be launched following a range of concerns raised in recent weeks, with the Fiji Sports Council board now in the final stages of appointing an external investigator.

-Acting board Chair Peter Mazey says extensive consultations had been held to develop comprehensive terms of reference for the probe.
+Acting board Chair Peter Mazey says extensive consultations have been held to develop comprehensive terms of reference for the probe.

 He says the scope of the investigation had widened significantly after issues were raised by stakeholders and on social media.